tdmalone/slackemon/README.md

         * chat:write:bot
         * users.profile:read
         * users:read
-    1. At the top of the page, click the button to install the app to your team, giving it the permissions it asks for.
+    1. Click Save Changes, then at the top of the page, click the button to install the app to your team, giving it the permissions it asks for.
 Make a note of your OAuth Access Token.
-1. Set up your local configuration file
-    1. Copy `config.sample.php` to `config.php`
-    1. Put your Slack App's token in the marked space, and add your team ID too (your team ID is 9 characters, starts with T, and can be found in the URL of ....)
-    1. In the `GLOBAL_MAINTAINERS` constant, enter your team ID and _your_ Slack user ID as the maintainer (you can find your user ID at ...)
-    1. For the Slack key, enter the oAuth token you received when setting up the Slack app on your team
-    1. **Optional**: To enable real-world weather integration, sign up for a free account at [OpenWeatherMap](http://openweathermap.org) and place your API key in as the Weather key
-    1. Make up a random token to use to authenticate the cron runner - you'll need this again soon
-    1. Enter your user ID and team ID in the required place for each of the cron runs (if you have the capacity to set up a service user, it can be a good idea to use that here instead)
-    1. Adjust the cron schedule if you like:
-        * Battle updates *must* happen every minute - changing this can cause turn reminders to be missed during PVP battles
-        * The `maybe-spawn` command is designed to run every minute, as it chooses whether to spawn or not based on chance.
-However, you can limit the hours/days etc. as you desire, for example to cause spawns to only occur outside business hours if you wish your team to focus on their work.
-        * Happiness updates are designed to happen once a day, but nothing bad will happen if you do it more often: happiness will just grow quicker!
-    1. Set the `INBOUND_URL` to the public URL where your instance of Slackémon can be accessed
-    1. Configure your image caching options, if you don't wish to cache locally
-        * Using AWS is recommended, but if you have good hosting you should be fine with the local cache
-        * Please do not disable the cache except for testing, otherwise you will put an unfair burden on those who host the images
-    1. Set your timezone, lat/lon for real-world weather, monetary locale (the latter is used for displaying the value of items)
+        * _At this point, if you are on a free Slack team, Slackémon will take up one of your 10 available integrations.
+If you have already used your 10 integrations, you'll need to completely remove one at `https://YOUR-DOMAIN.slack.com/apps/manage` before you can add Slackémon - or alternatively, upgrade to a paid Slack plan._
+1. Head back to the 'Basic Information' page for your app, and scroll down to your app's credentials section.
+Make a note of the _Verification Token_.
+1. Set up your environment variables, either by copying `.env.example` to `.env` (development mode only - see instructions in the file), or setting the variables within your environment (recommended).
+Either way, see the `.env.example` file for instructions on the variables to set.
 1. In your system's crontab (eg. `crontab -e` on a Linux machine, or find the Cron option in your hosting control panel), set up `cron.php` to run every minute, sending through the cron token you created earlier.
     * If you're invoking via the command line, you can use eg. `php /path/to/cron.php --token=XXXXXXXXXXXXXXXXXXXX`
     * If you're invoking via a GET request, you can use eg. `http://example.com/slackemon/cron.php?token=XXXXXXXXXXXXXXXXXXXX`